 If you are considering functional lab testing for ADHD, I have created a FREE Guide to ADHD Functional Lab Testing.
 You can use this to talk to your doctor and advocate for your own functional labs.

-If your doctor is not able to order these labs for you, I would love to do so for you.
+If your doctor cannot order these labs for you, I would love to do so for you.
+Please click below to book your consultation.